-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher interest rate than you would with a shorter period
+Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period typically costing more.
+You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would with a shorter span of time

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.